Imagine making 1 small change to your sales pages to get more people scrolling down the page and reading?

 Why is it so persuasive?
-Because it taps into your customers’ deepest desires, no matter what they are.
+Because it taps into your customers’ deepest desires, no matter who they are.

-How does it work?
-When you ask people to imagine something, it helps them engage their imaginations.
-Go figure, right?
-Until then, they were simply reading your words.
-By prompting them to imagine, you make it personal.
+Until then, they’re simply reading your words.
+By prompting them to imagine, you suddenly make it personal.
 Now they see themselves using your product or service and enjoying its benefits.

 You see, people buy for emotional reasons, not practical ones.
 And by tapping into the hopes and dreams they already hold dear, you trigger a deep desire for any product that can give it to them.

 In another article, I share specifically how imagine triggers the buying response.
-Today, I’d like to share three formulas for putting this little-known trick to use in your own sales pages, drawing from three promotions that do it right.
+Today, I’d like to share 3 formulas for putting this little-known trick to use in your own sales pages, drawing from 3 promotions that do it right.

 In most cases, you don’t open a sales pitch with an invitation to imagine.
 Your readers aren’t ready to start dreaming until you’ve explained what’s possible.

-While there are probably multiple ways to do this, the best example I’ve seen is AWAI’s control-breaking Can You Write a Letter Like this One? campaign.
+While there are probably multiple ways to do this, the best sales letter example I’ve seen is AWAI’s control-breaking Can You Write a Letter Like This One?

-The letter opens with a picture of life as we all wish it could be.
+The opening continues by painting a picture of life as we all wish it could be.

-First, the letter paints a picture of the easy life: exotic trips, expensive gifts purchased on a whim, home renovations and other extravagances.
+First, it paints a picture of the easy life: exotic trips, expensive gifts purchased on a whim, home renovations, and other extravagances.

-Then it paints an equally vivid picture of most people’s reality: living paycheck-to-paycheck, working at a job they hate, barely able to make ends meet, unable to afford the break they so desperately need.
+Then it paints an equally vivid picture of most people’s reality: living paycheck-to-paycheck, working at a job they hate, unable to afford the break they so desperately need.

-The promise is made: no matter who you are or what your previous experience, you can have the easy life.
+The promise is then driven home: no matter who you are or what your previous experience, you can have the easy life.